Minimum wage and average salary

 The 2019 general strike in Barcelona, Spain (Photo: Òmnium Cultural/Wikimedia Commons)

-Depending on the situation, there are several courses of action to fix a low salary.
-For example, if your wages are lower than those of your colleagues or industry peers, you should contact your HR department or union rep to see if something can be done.
+However, if your wages are lower than those of your colleagues or industry peers, you should contact your HR department or union rep to see if something can be done.
+You can also take the matter to the Arbitration Office (Instituto de Mediación, Arbitraje y Conciliación) if you find you are paid less due to discrimination.

 After that, you can escalate the wage dispute to the Labor Court (Magistratura de Trabajo).
 If your case is successful, your employer will have to remedy the situation.
 If the judge rules against you, you can take the case to the High Court of Justice (Tribunal Superior de Justicia) and, eventually, the Supreme Court (Tribunal Supremo).
 Some labor cases can also be presented to the Constitutional Court (Tribunal Constitucional).